telehash/telehash.github.io/protocol.md

 Every packet must begin with two bytes which form a network byte-order short unsigned integer.
 This integer represents the length in bytes of the UTF-8 encoded JSON object which follows it.
-The JSON portion of the packet is required, so the length must be at least 2 (the JSON document `{}`), and less than the length of the raw UDP message minus the two bytes for length value.
+The JSON portion of the packet is optional, so the length may be from zero up to the length of the packet minus two (for the length bytes).

-Any remaining bytes on the packet are considered raw binary and referenced as the 'BODY' when used in definitions below.
+Any remaining bytes on the packet after the JSON are considered raw binary and referenced as the 'BODY' when used in definitions below.

 The format is thus: